 Isaiah (Ike) Wilson, IIIis a retired Army Colonel, strategic expert, and change leader.
 A decorated combat veteran with tours in the Balkans, Iraq, and Afghanistan, he has served in roles ranging from an AH-64 attack helicopter pilot, to Chief of Plans for the 101st Airborne Division, to leadership of CENTCOM Commander’s Initiative’s Group.
 Having a PhD in political science and authored multiple books, he also served as Director of the Strategic Studies Institute at US Army War College.
 Professor and Director of West Point’s Grand Strategy Program, and, most recently, President of SOCOM’s Joint Special Operations University.

 Susan Singer is an experienced executive leader with a demonstrated history of success at optimizing the performance of product strategy and development, business operations, and stakeholder communications.
-In addition to helping Useful Fiction with its financials, she is VP of Product Management at Lark Health.
+In addition to helping Useful Fiction with its financials, she is currently incubating a new company.

 ADVISORY GROUP